 The Climate Overshoot Commission will:

-// Identify possible benefits, likely costs, potential risks, key governance challenges, and current governance gaps for each policy option supplementing the critical focus on accelerating emissions cuts.
-This includes enhanced adaptation, carbon dioxide removal, and sunlight reflection methods.
+Identify possible benefits, likely costs, potential risks, key governance challenges, and current governance gaps for each policy option supplementing the critical focus on accelerating emissions cuts.
+This includes enhanced adaptation, carbon dioxide removal, and solar radiation modification.

 The Climate Overshoot Commission operates in the context of the Sustainable Development Goals and other relevant governance frameworks.